 The HSE has Safeguarding and Protection Teams in place in every region of the country.

 If you suspect someone you know may be a victim of abuse, or if you are a victim of elder abuse yourself, you should contact your local health centre, your GP, public health nurse or the Garda Síochana.

 You can also contact the HSE Information Line on 1850 24 1850.

 In an emergency, where a person is at immediate risk, you should contact the Garda Síochana or Emergency Services on 999 or 112.

 Banking and Payments Federation Ireland has published a Guide to Safeguarding your Money Now and in the Future.
 It contains information intended to help older people to recognise the signs of elder financial abuse and keep control of their affairs.

 The National Centre for the Protection of Older People has published various national and international research reports and studies into elder abuse.

-You can get more information from the HSE Information line (see below).
+You can get more information on help and support services available from the HSE Information Line (see below).